cxxixi/Leju_house_price-/README.md

-# Leju_house_price-
+## Leju_house_price

-This project intends to scrape information with respect to every house on http://gz.esf.leju.com/, and analyse the data
+This project designed to scrape information with respect to every house on http://gz.esf.leju.com/, and analyse the data

+## Prerequisites:
-Environment: Python 2
+Env: Python 2.7

+## Description:
-house_spider.py: scrape the data from the website
+`house_spider.py`: scrape the data from the website
-data_cleaning.py: wrangle and clean data
+`data_cleaning.py`: wrangle and clean data
-data_analysis_house.ipynb : analyse and visualize data
+`data_analysis_house.ipynb`: analyse and visualize data
-house_info: data scraped from the website.
+`house_info.csv`: data scraped from the website.